Custom Miniature Sensors in Critical Care | The Rising Demand for Precision

 For example, with custom miniature sensors, IV pumps are able to quickly adjust and regulate flow rates with greater accuracy.
 With more control over care, healing and recuperation happen faster, saving on both long- and short-term medical costs.

-Challenges in Developing Custom Miniature Sensors in Critical Care
+Obstacles in Designing Custom Miniature Sensors for Critical Care

 Creating a custom-designed miniature sensor for medical devices isn't as simple as taking an existing sensor schematic and reducing its measurements.